 Festival of The Arts

 Whereas the purpose of our school assemblies is to nurture a sense of community and mutual appreciation in our student body, our Festival of the Arts is a public presentation of our students work from grades two through twelve.
-It generally takes place in March at Centennial Theatre in North Vancouver.
+Wednesday, March 13, 2019, at Centennial Theatre in North Vancouver.

 The program includes eurythmy, drama, singing, orchestra, and recitation, and a display showcasing student handwork, ceramics and pottery, woodwork, drawing and painting.